xrdocs/ncs5500/_tutorials/400g-optics-1.md

 This section will cover all 400G optics with new generation 50G and 100G wavelengths, and using QSFP-DD form factor, that is available or under roadmap.
 More optics will be planned as and when they become available.

-For ease of visualising the use case of each optics, we have organized the optics into three major catagories, each with varying distances and breakout capabilities.
+For ease of visualizing the use case of each optics, we have organized the optics into three major categories, each with varying distances and breakout capabilities.

 - Cables: Usually comes in passive copper Direct Attach Cables (DAC) for a few meters, or active optical cables (AOC) up to 30m.
 It could be direct, or breakout like 8x50 or 4x100.

 - Multimode Fibers: Usually Parallel MMF up to about 100m for OM4, and capable of breakout.

-- Single mode Fibers: Could be parallsl SMF or duplex SMF.
+- Single mode Fibers: Could be parallel SMF or duplex SMF.
 Parallel SMF is capable of breakout, and Duplex SMF will need WDM for multiplexing multiple wavelengths into a single SMF.

 Below charts will show currently available optics as of IOS XR 7.0.2.
 Releases for optics in roadmap will be announced when they become available.